imyujie/WifiAssitant/README.md

 WifiAssitant
 ============

 A little and ugly script help you to make your laptop computer become a hotspot.
-However, it may have many many bugs, for it is a practice of my poor python.
+However, it may have many many bugs, for it is a practice of my poor python and some XML.
 ##Install
 Just download it to your computer directly.
 ##Use